 What’s the best wallet size for travel?

 I like “French wallets.”
 I prefer wallets with two currency areas (one for each currency) and that have a small zipper compartment for coins.
 Here are a few of fun ones to choose from.
 I like these small bifold wallets since they carry everything I actually need; they don’t draw attention; and they slide easily in and out of purses of all sizes.
-You could also look at men’s wallets.
+You could also look at any of these best slim wallets (men’s wallets)!

 Best Way to Carry Money While Traveling